facebook/react-native-website/docs/libraries.md

 description: This guide introduces React Native developers to finding, installing, and using third-party libraries in their apps.
 ---

-import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';
+import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants'; import M1Cocoapods from './_markdown-m1-cocoapods.mdx';

 React Native provides a set of built-in [Core Components and APIs](./components-and-apis) ready to use in your app.
 You're not limited to the components and APIs bundled with React Native.
 React Native has a community of thousands of developers.
 If the Core Components and APIs don't have what you are looking for, you may be able to find and install a library from the community to add the functionality to your app.